 Such dire consequences make the sport so genuinely surprising and righteously satisfying.
 The superior fighter doesn’t always win, because one mistake is that consequential, and unlike the world outside the cage, mistakes inside of it are naturally and inescapably met with fair treatment.
 Aside from the exceptional officiating and judging gaffes, fighters almost always get what they deserve in the purest sense.
 Pedro has no one but himself to blame for his tactical misstep.
 In this way, fighting is perhaps the most just realm of modern society.

 It shouldn’t be controversial or divisive to say that there are different sets of rules in life for different people.
 Wealth and fame and status don’t just provide greater material opportunities; they endow people with entirely different justice systems.
 Don’t believe me?
 Try throwing a dolly through a bus window, or flee the scene after injuring someone in a car crash.
-Better yet, see if sexually harassing coworkers will score you a TV show, or if demonstrably poor performance that harms customers earns you big-time bonuses.
+Better yet, see if sexually harassing coworkers will score you a TV show, or if crashing the economy will earn you multi-million dollar bonuses.
 It’s a statement of fact that legal consequences are distributed unequally in life and that most of us are on the wrong end of that distribution.
 It’s no wonder that people turn to screaming into online voids when they detect injustice; it’s one of the only ways we can at least feel like something is being done.

 You may have guessed that this is about Greg Hardy.